Parameter Estimation & Model Calibration

 Parameter estimation and model calibration may seem complicated, and you are correct if you don’t have software to help you make better informed decisions about your model.
-PEST has become a global phenomena with more and more professionals are relying on PEST to help provide a better calibrated groundwater model.
+PEST has become a global phenomena with more and more professionals relying on PEST to help provide a better calibrated groundwater model.
 In addition to offering PEST, we also provide courses on practical approaches to calibrating your model.
 Give us a call for more information!

 PEST and its utilities allow a user to undertake comprehensive linear and nonlinear parameter and predictive uncertainty analysis as an adjunct to calibration based on highly parameterized inversion.
 PEST is more than just software.
 It is a whole new way of doing real-world environmental modeling.
 Contact us today for more information!